MathCouple/betsson_group/README.md

         - CLOUD_LOST_PRODUCTS_WORDS - a list of words that indicate lost products.
         - STAGE_III_COLUMNS - renamed columns to be used in the pipeline.
         - validation_models - mapper containing Pydantic models to validate the data.
+        - models_map - mapper containing sqlalchemy models to validate the data.

     - `pipeline_lineage.py` - It stores stages related to the pipeline.
       - get_csv_df - Reads CSV files into pandas DataFrame format.